ntack93/BBSBOT/README.md

 2. Navigate to the API section and generate a new API key.
 3. Copy the API key and enter it in the Settings window under "CoinMarketCap API Key".

+### Giphy API Key

+1. Sign up for an account at [Giphy](https://developers.giphy.com/).
+2. Navigate to the API section and generate a new API key.
+3. Copy the API key and enter it in the Settings window under "Giphy API Key".

 ## DynamoDB Setup

 To enable conversation persistence using DynamoDB, follow these steps: